andersnylund/blog-nylund/posts/an-use-case-for-javascript-template-tags.md

 ---
 title: An use case for JavaScript template tags
 date: '2020-05-10'
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
+excerpt: 'JavaScript template strings are an easy way to concatenate strings or using templates to create strings where some parts are populated from previously defined variables.'
 ---

-JavaScript template strings is an easy way to concatenate strings or using templates to create strings where some parts are populated from previously defined variables.
+JavaScript template strings are an easy way to concatenate strings or using templates to create strings where some parts are populated from previously defined variables.

 For me one of the most apparent examples of them are creating URL paths that include an ID of some sort.
 For example if a want to assign the string of `/users/3873245/books` to a constant in JavaScript or TypeScript, I would write the following code: